 - Body composition (fat, water and lean body mass) can be measured via placement in Echo MRI (about 1-3 minutes) without anesthesia.
+Elasticity of organs can be measured by sound waves (e.g. echo or opto-acoustic technologies).

-- Other non-invasive imaging methods relevant for metabolic disease assessment such as (f)MRI, FibroScan and fluorescence imaging for instance could be used for more precise measurement of hepatic fat or fibrosis or detection of metabolic disease-related morphological changes for example by imaging of reflected light or changes of electromagnetic fields under appropriate anesthesia.
+- Other non-invasive imaging methods relevant for metabolic disease assessment such as (f)MRI, FibroScan, opto-acoustic (echo) and fluorescence imaging for instance could be used for more precise measurement of hepatic fat or fibrosis or detection of metabolic disease-related morphological changes for example by imaging of reflected light or changes of electromagnetic fields under appropriate anesthesia.